Hermann Kaufmann: Work

 His teaching career began in the winter semester of 1995/96 as a guest lecturer at the Liechtenstein School of Engineering.
 This was followed by guest professorships at the TU Graz and the University of Ljubljana.
-In April 2002, he was appointed as a university professor at the Faculty of Architecture at the TU Munich, where he headed the Chair of the Institute for Architectural Design and Building Technology until his retirement in spring 2021.
+In April 2002, he was appointed as a university professor at the Faculty of Architecture at the Technical University of Munich, where he headed the Chair of the Institute for Architectural Design and Building Technology until his retirement in spring 2021.
 His teaching focused on design using timber, with the emphasis on eco-friendly processes and the creation of a healthy environment.
 The key topic of interest was how wood, as a biogenous material, can help to optimize the use of resources in construction and create a healthy living environment without compromising architectural quality.

 Hermann kaufmann is a member of several associations, including the Austrian Federal Chamber of Engineers and the Central Association of Austrian Architects.

 In 2018 Hermann Kaufmann ZT evolved to HK Architekten, Hermann Kaufmann + Partner.
-Since Hermann Kaufmann's retirement at the TU Munich, he continues his architectural practice in the office.
+Since Hermann Kaufmann's retirement at the Technical University of Munich, he continues his architectural practice in the office.